TS-code-netizen/NLP_Questions_Answeing/README.md

-### Natural Language Processing: Questions Answeing
+### Natural Language Processing: Questions Answering
 ## Summary
 This is a natural processing project on question answering.
 User can input any question and this algorithm will output the best answer based on the database given.
 This question answering is a simple system based on information retrieval.